Secure your Account and Identity

 A strong password helps keep your device safe.
-Use these password management instructions to set your password and security questions, and to reset your password if you forget it.
+Use these password management instructions to set your password and to reset your password if you forget it.
 Consider using a password manager tool to generate strong passwords and keep them in one safe place.

 Be safe ...

-- Do not share your password with anyone.
-Computing Services will never request your ID or password via phone or email.
+- Do not share your password.
+Computing Services will never request your password via phone or email.

 - Students, authorize parents or guardians to access your billing information through My Plaid Student, rather than sharing your password.

-- Periodically change your password, especially if you log in to public computers or through open Wi-Fi networks.
+- Change your password if you log into public computers or through open WiFi networks.

 - Use a pass phrase instead of a password.
 It’s not as easy to guess, but usually easier for you to remember!

 - Don’t write your password down or record it in an unsecured location.

 - Avoid reusing previous passwords; password thieves know people recycle passwords!

 - Don’t use your Andrew password with other accounts (e.g., personal email, Facebook, Instagram, Pinterest).

 - Don’t use automatic login for your computer, browser or applications.

 Added Security with Two-Factor Authentication (2fa)

 The 2fa service provides an added layer of security to your Andrew userID and password.
 Increased password security provides a higher level of security for the systems and data you access.
 For this reason, university faculty, staff, and student workers are required to use 2fa.
 Other students and those with sponsored accounts are encouraged to enroll in 2fa for added identity and account security.